 Bad Habits of the Colonials

-Another popular habit of the day was to begin the new day with an alcoholic beverage.
-Spurred on by the popular notion that drinking was good for the health, many Colonists began the day with a stiff drink.
-John Adams was quite fond of hard cider and often began the day with consumption of the locally-produced product.
+Another popular habit of the day was to begin the new day with a stiff drink.
+Spurred on by the popular notion that drinking was good for the health, many Colonists began the day with an alcoholic pick-me-up.
+John Adams was quite fond of hard cider and often enjoyed the consumption of the locally-produced product, as a morning ritual.

 The First Thanksgiving

 The pilgrims at Plymouth persevered the first winter without any help from the local Indians.
 During the tumultuous winter of 1620, half the colony died.
 In the spring, the first Native visited the settlement wearing nothing but a loincloth, even though the weather was still quite cold.
 His name was Samoset and using very basic English, he introduced himself and asked for some beer.

 Since Samoset hailed from Monhegan Island, the story is quite plausible.
 Located just off the coast of Maine, this rather large piece of land had been a stopping point for early adventurers, who were in need of fresh water and food supplies.
 Trading beer for these items, is not out of the question and even quite likely, especially since most sailing ships of that era carried barrels of beer instead of water.
 Beer was preferred by the sailors because it stored better than water and was less prone to carry infectious diseases.

 As the Colonies prospered, New England played a vital role in trans-Atlantic commerce that today is known as the triangular trade route.
 Coastal cities, especially those in Massachusetts and Rhode Island, produced a very desirable rum liquor that was refined from the sugar and molasses of the West Indies.
 In turn, barrels of this rum were shipped to the coast of West Africa, where the valuable commodity was traded for gold and slaves.
 To complete the cycle, slaves were taken back to the West Indies, where they were forced into laboring on sugar plantations.